-- 3.69.
+- 3.45.
 The aim of the Local Green Spaces designation is to identify and protect important green areas within the parish which are of particular importance to them (NPPF para 102).
 This designation affords these spaces the same protection as Green Belt land.
-The criteria for inclusion are specific "where the green space is: - in reasonably close proximity to the community, it serves - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field, tranquillity or richness of its wildlife; and - local in character and is not an extensive tract of land" (NPPF para 102). - 3.70.
+The criteria for inclusion are specific "where the green space is: - in reasonably close proximity to the community, it serves - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field, tranquillity or richness of its wildlife; and - local in character and is not an extensive tract of land" (NPPF para 102). - 3.46.
 The plan wishes to enable and promote continued access to the countryside and recreational green space as well as recognising the historical significance of some of these areas.
 Their contribution to the rural open feel of the settlements, the mental health and wellbeing of residents, levels of activity in children and adults, social and community development and the ecological networks throughout the parish is recognised.
-The importance of these green spaces has been highlighted during the Pandemic. - 3.71.
-The most recent Sport England surveys 'Active Adults Lives' and 'Active Lives Children and Young People' indicate reasonably high levels of activity and volunteering locally for adults, but lower levels of activity amongst children (Sport England Active Lives Surveys 2020-2021). - 3.72.
+The importance of these green spaces has been highlighted during the Pandemic.
+Policy LN3.7 takes the matter-of-fact approach in paragraph 103 of the NPPF.
+If proposals come forward on the proposed local green spaces, they can be assessed on a case-by-case basis by the Borough Council.
+In doing so it will be able to make its own assessment if the proposal meets the very special circumstances required by the policy. - 3.47.
+The most recent Sport England surveys 'Active Adults Lives' and 'Active Lives Children and Young People' indicate reasonably high levels of activity and volunteering locally for adults, but lower levels of activity amongst children (Sport England Active Lives Surveys 2020-2021). - 3.48.
 The list of designations includes a diverse range of green spaces from the Ball Field in Cranbrook and the King George V Field in Sissinghurst to much smaller informal recreation areas such as the allotment gardens, and areas of particular historical significance, such as the Cranbrook Museum Garden and Horse Pond.
 The variety and number of Local Green Space designations proposed seeks to ensure the provision of a mix of accessible formal and informal areas to provide plenty of opportunity for people, especially children and younger people to be active.
-This includes areas of amenity playing
+This includes areas of amenity playing fields, sports pitches, nature reserves, community orchards, allotments, walking and cycling routes, and other smaller incidental areas.

-- fields, sports pitches, nature reserves, community orchards, allotments, walking and cycling routes, and other smaller incidental areas. - 3.73.
-Evidence gathered from the Cranbrook Museum, Wellbeing in the Weald, the Cranbrook and Sissinghurst Landscape Character Assessment workshop schedule and responses gathered at the November 2017 draft policy poster presentation and the June 2018 public exhibition support the aims of this policy. - 3.74.
+- 3.49.
+Evidence gathered from the Cranbrook Museum, Wellbeing in the Weald, the Cranbrook and Sissinghurst Landscape Character Assessment workshop schedule and responses gathered at the November 2017 draft policy poster presentation and the June 2018 public exhibition support the aims of this policy. - 3.50.
 Community responses gathered in the Regulation 14 Consultation indicate considerable support for these green space designations, especially for the Crane Valley, Cranbrook Ball Field, all the playing fields and the allotments.